Boredom at Work

 Yes, if you:

-• Print anything beyond basic PLA — the heated chamber and dual nozzles open up ABS, ASA, nylon, and TPU
+• Print anything beyond basic PLA, the active heated chamber and dual nozzles make flawless ABS, ASA, nylon, PC, and TPU prints effortless compared to the P2S’s passive enclosure.

 • Are tired of fighting with support removal (dissolvable supports change everything)